chad-russell/c/services/pinepods/README.md

 ## Accessing PinePods

-Once running, access PinePods at: http://localhost:8040
+Once running and your reverse proxy is configured, access PinePods at: **https://pinepods.internal.crussell.io**

 On first boot (without admin environment variables), you'll be prompted to create an admin account.